dizzyjaguar/improvEar/contributing.md

 # Contribution Guide

+## General Contribution Flow
+- Make a pull request into `main` and request a review

 ## Branching
+- Branch off per feature/screen **example: chord-menu**

 ## Commits
 - Should be coherent and not break code
-- Use descriptive but simple messages, reference previous commits
+- Use descriptive but simple messages, reference previous commits for examples
 - Commits should typically be atomic/small
 ><sup>*"Working with atomic git commits means your commits are of the smallest possible size.
 Each commit does one, and only one simple thing, that can be summed up in a simple sentence.*</sup>"